dcarver1/carverd/_drafts/deepWork.md

 For me this was one of the weakest sections of the book so far.
 Basically memorization is an applied focus activity.
 Practicing memorization of random occurrences helps you practice focus.
 The deck of cards is just an example but basically it's a call to use memorization as a focus training tool.

 ### Quit Social Media
-This is a rather strong arguement against network tools such as facebook/linked in and other online features that tie you to a specific community (reddit, business insider).
-Similiar to many other of the mesages within the book, the idea is that these resourse produce shallow relationships which don't add up to alot.
+This is a rather strong argument against network tools such as facebook/linked in and other online features that tie you to a specific community (reddit, business insider).
+Similiar to many other of the messages within the book, the idea is that these resources produce shallow relationships which don't add up to a lot.
 The logic is structured around two primary elements.

 > **the Any-Benefit Approach to Network Tool Selection:** You're justified in using a network tool if you can identify any possible benefit to its use, or anything you might possibly miss out on if you don't use it. page 186